The-Politico/generator-politico-interactives/README.md

 If you need to add a new SCSS file, ask a developer to help you write the line that loads your new file into a user's development directory.

-Make sure you've run the generator locally to c heck that your changes carried through.
+If you need to make changes to HTML templates, they are split between these folder, depending on what kind of project you're updating:

+- `generators/templates-embeddable/src/templates`
+- `generators/templates-interactive/src/templates`

+Again, if you need to add a new HTML file, rather than simply change an old one, talk to a developer.

+#### Publishing

-Once you're satisfied with your changes, publish via the following:
+Once you're satisfied with your changes, publish your updates through the following steps:
-- increment the version number in `package.json`
+1. Increment the version number in `package.json`, e.g., `0.0.3` --> `0.0.4`
-- commit the repo to github
+2. Commit your changes to github
-- run `npm publish`

-To change an HTML template, check with a developer.
+3. Run:
+    ```bash
+    $ npm publish
+    ```

 #### For developers